Thank you!

 No. Short-term, manageable stress can be part of learning, adaptation, and normal life.
 The problem begins when stress becomes too intense, too frequent, too unpredictable, or too difficult to recover from.

-Why do pet dogs become chronically stressed?
+Why do pet dogs might become chronically stressed?

 For dog professionals and caregivers